CSESoc-CompClub/2024-Autumn-Python-Intro/spec/ghost-market.md

 > - You can use the Dictionaries `.pop()` method to remove an item from the cart

 ### 2.3 Challenge: show_items()
-We need to see what our cart looks like!
+We need to see what our card looks like!

 Display the names and quantities of items that the customer has added to their cart.
 Also sum up the current total and print it.